ewjay/fapiwiki/Editors-Draft-00.md

 * shall mandate TLS 1.2 as defined in [RFC5246] or later with the usage following the best practice in [RFC7525];
 * shall support the use of the HTTP GET and HTTP POST methods defined in [RFC2616];
 * shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+* shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];
 * shall verify that the access token is not expired nor revoked;
 * shall verify that the scope associated with the access token authorizes the reading of the resource it is representing;
 * shall identify the associated user to the access token;